YasinSyed-2099/Medical-Database-History-SQL-Analysis/README.md

-# Medical Database History SQL Analysis
+# Medical Database History Analysis

 ## Project Overview
-- **Project Title**: Medical Database History SQL Analysis
+- **Project Title**: Medical Database History Analysis
 - **Database**: `project_medical_data_history`

 This project was assigned by Rubixe - AI Solutions Company in my internship to help strengthen my SQL skills.The main objective was to analyze a medical database by solving 34 structured SQL tasks.
 The queries focus on patient demographics, admissions, diagnoses, and doctor information.